-1. Now plot the data you have just acquired on the graph paper attached at the end of this lab.
+1. Now plot the data you have just collected on graph paper.
 Put the impact velocity on the x axis, and the crater diameter on the y axis.
 (10 points)

-16.7.1 Impact crater questions
+16.6.1 Impact crater questions

 1. Describe your graph, can the three points for each ball be approximated by a single straight line?
 How do your results for the larger ball compare to that for the smaller ball?
 (3 points)